-Optiscan continues to manage its intellectual property portfolio carefully, to ensure that whilst its competitive advantage is protected costs are kept down.
+Optiscan continues to manage its intellectual property portfolio carefully, to ensure that whilst its competitive advantage is protected, costs are contained.
+In July 2008, Optiscan's patent entitled "Optical Connector" was granted in the US.
 During September 2008, Optiscan's patent entitled "Electrically Operated Tuning Fork" was granted in France, Italy, Germany and Great Britain.
-This patent had been granted in Australia, the US and Japan and covers one of the key miniaturised mechanisms in the head of the Optiscan endomicroscope.
+This patent had already been granted in Australia, the US and Japan and covers one of the key miniaturised mechanisms in the head of the Optiscan endomicroscope.
+In May 2009, Optiscan's patent application entitled "Tuning Fork Type Scanning with Counterweight" was granted in the US.
+This patent protects elements of the scanning mechanism in the head of the device.